A young website reader told me he’s scared to start at the gym because he’s heard that lifting weights makes you dumb.

 This was the same uncle who’d spent his entire life working a job he hated and just generally being a d**k.

-Thankfully, I didn’t listen.
+I’m glad I didn’t listen.

-With over 135 million people expected to suffer with dementia by 2050, this study set out to test the cognitive improvements of resistance training in those over the age of 55.
+This has since been followed up with very interesting research published in the Journal of the American Geriatrics Society.
+With over 135 million people expected to be suffering with dementia by 2050, this particular study set out to test the cognitive improvements associated with resistance training in people over the age of 55.